Is A Strangulated Hernia Dangerous?

 How Can I Prevent A Strangulated Hernia?

-Strangulated hernias are actually more common for smaller hernias rather than larger ones as the larger hernias tend to push outwards more easily so are therefore at less risk of being trapped shut by the muscle opening.
-Prevention can only be achieved by attending to your hernia before it gets to to this level of severity.
-Strangulation can occur at anytime and as a result we recommend treatment as soon as possible to avoid strangulation under difficult circumstances, such as being on holiday.
+Strangulated Hernias are are generally more prevalent in patients who are suffering from smaller hernias.
+This is due to the fact larger hernias tend to push outwards more easily so there is less chance of them being trapped by the muscle opening.
+Prevention can only be achieved by fixing the hernia before it reaches this level of severity.
+Strangulation can occur at anytime and as a result we recommend treatment as soon as possible.

 My Hernia Is Painful, Is It Strangulated?

-If you are suffering with a strangulated hernia you must seek immediate medical attention as this is classed as a surgical emergency.
+If you are suffering from a Strangulated Hernia you must seek immediate medical attention as it is classed as a surgical emergency.

 Dr John Watson shares his experience as a patient when coming to London Hernia with a strangulated hernia.
 Dr Watson was seen and treated on the same day by Mr Romi Navaratnam and praised the standard of patient rooms, the quality of the food provided and the knowledgeable nurses that were on-hand throughout his treatment.